olvlvl/composer-attribute-collector/README.md

 The plugin is currently experimental and its interface subject to change.
 Also, it only supports class and method targets.
 Please [contribute](CONTRIBUTING.md) if you're interested in shaping its future.

+## Frequently Asked Questions

+**Do I need to generate an optimized autoloader?**

+You don't need to generate an optimized autoloader for this to work.
+The plugin uses code similar to Composer to find classes.
+Anything that works with Composer should work with the plugin.

+**Can I use the plugin during development?**

+Yes, you can use the plugin during development, but keep in mind the attributes file is only generated after the autoloader is dumped.
+If you modify attributes you'll have to run `composer dump` to refresh the attributes file.

+As a workaround you could have a watcher on your source directory that runs `composer dump` when you make changes, but that could be an overkill.